-- 1 Gangways shall be such that access to and from the vessel can be done safely. - 2 The master of a vessel to be crossed over shall ensure that it can be done safely.
-In vessels with fully or partially superstructured freeboard decks, arrangements shall be made to provide a safe means of access to the vessel or to other vessels moored side by side in port. - 3 The necessary anti-slip and hand-hold arrangements, such as handles, handrails and steps shall be provided, as well as the necessary lighting of the arrangement.
+- 1 Gangways shall be such that access to and from the vessel can be done safely. - 2 The master of a vessel to be passed shall ensure that it can be done safely.
+In vessels with fully or partially superstructured freeboard decks, arrangements shall be made to provide a safe means of access to the vessel or to other vessels moored side by side in port. - 3 There shall be the necessary anti-slip and hand-hold arrangements such as handrails, handrails and steps and the necessary lighting of the arrangement.